JackieW001/Weebo/README.md

 ## Description
 Welcome to the Weebo Java Flow Chart Visualizer

-Currently this program will only output the for loop parameters of any for loops within your .java file.
+This program will visualize the for loop parameters of any for loops within your .java file.
 This program doesn't accomodate for nested for loops yet.
+However, if you have a nested loop, the program will detect it but not visualize it correctly.

 If you would like to read in a file, copy the file into this cloned github repo.
 The file will not be read if it is not within this repo.
+*Please make sure that your .java file does not have any syntax errors as the visualizer will not be able to run properly with syntax errors.* Run `$ javac filename.java` to find any syntax errors your code may have.

 If you would like to view a model example of the Java Visualizer, type in Moo.java when the